 Materials table, and wished to list all products belonging

-to a specific catagory.
-We can do this with
+to a specific category.
+We can do this using

 If you are following on, see Adding a field

 for details of how to add a new field to a card.
 If you care about the order

 sort_by parameter.
 For example,

 we could use this formula to sort by the product name itself: